 The financial report is a general purpose financial report which has been prepared in accordance with the Corporations Act 2001 (Cth), Accounting Standards and Interpretations, and complies with other requirements of the law.
 Compliance with Australian Accounting Standards ensures the consolidated financial statements and notes of the consolidated entity comply with International Financial Reporting Standards.
-The Company is a for profit entity and the financial statements of the Group.
+The Company is a for profit entity and the financial statements comprise the consolidated financial statements of the Group.

-The financial statements were authorised for issue by the directors on 24 September 2019.
+The financial statements were authorised for issue by the directors on 28 August 2019.